 Judge Harrell goes on to quote President Kennedy and argue that the court should drop the “Alphonse & Gaston routine” that have the judiciary and the legislature has been playing and adopt pure comparative fault.

 I have not read it carefully yet – I wanted to get out the breaking news – but this dissent looks pretty amazing.

 You can find the opinion in Coleman v.
 Soccer Association of Columbia here.

 What Is Contributory Negligence?

 Some people come to this page not looking for Maryland law on contributory negligence but instead want to understand what it is.
 Maryland is a contributory negligence jurisdiction.
 Comparative negligence in our state is only applied in certain federal causes of action that often get tried in Maryland’s Circuit Court, such Federal Employers Liability Act (FELA) claims for railroad employees and the Jones Act for maritime workers.

-Contributory negligence is when the victim failure to act as an ordinary prudent person would with the knowledge and appreciation of the dangerous conditions in her path.
-If a plaintiff is even 1% responsible for their injuries, then the victim cannot recovery under Maryland law.
+Contributory negligence is when the victim fails to act as an ordinarily prudent person would with the knowledge and appreciation of the dangerous conditions in her path.
+If a plaintiff is even 1% responsible for their injuries, then the victim cannot recover under Maryland law.
 Usually, contributory negligence is a jury question and jurors do not always take this doctrine to this zenith.
 But it is still the law in Maryland as the court has made clear in Coleman v.
 Soccer Association of Columbia discussed above.